-The Cowper Arms presents a wee specials menu of Scottish dishes to celebrate the birthday of the renowned Scottish Poet Robbie Burns – author of There Was A Young Woman From Kilmarnock and Burn Rabbie Burn, Disco Inferno – Celebrate Burns’ Night itself on Thursday 25th January, but specials are available from Wednesday – Saturday (subject to availability).
+The Cowper Arms presents a wee specials menu of Scottish dishes to celebrate the birthday of the renowned Scottish Poet Robbie Burns – author of There Was A Young Woman From Kilmarnock and Burn Rabbie Burn, Disco Inferno – Celebrate Burns’ Night itself on Saturday 25th January, but specials are available from Wednesday – Saturday (subject to availability).

 Haggis, Neeps and Tatties are the order of the day, and of course we’ll provide a wee dram of whisky to wash it down and keep the winter cold from getting up your kilt.